 Attendance is tracked by the district Home and School Visitor.
 This position is part of the district Support Services.
 The Home and School Visitor focuses on eliminating barriers to the attendance and academic success of each EASD student.
 Please contact Jennifer Fields at (717) 367-1533, extension 21108 or email@example.com, to discuss any attendance-related issues for all types of learning formats.

 A student is permitted, through pre-approval by the administration, an absence to attend educational trip experiences for a maximum of five days per school year.
 A form must be completed and submitted to the building principal at least 5 days prior to the scheduled trip.
-The form can be found on the district website.
 The determination of each request will be made on the following basis: prior attendance, previous Educational Trip requests, and the educational value of the requested experience.
 Please note that students may be required to complete all missing assignments and/or complete an educational project regarding their experiences, at the administration’s discretion.

 MAKE-UP WORK FOR ALL ABSENCES